isabella232/Course-Starter-Kit/For Instructor/Promo script.markdown

 You’ll learn _ [list out the main content topics of the course - just the highlights, not a comprehensive list]

 This course is available now for raywenderlich.com subscribers.
+(Reminder: don't change this sentence)

 --